Zhuangzi (Chuang-Tzu, 369—298 B.C.E.)

 Now, the resonances with Zhuangzi’s philosophy are clear.
 Zhuangzi also accepts a form of fallibilism.
 While he does not refrain from making judgments, he nevertheless acknowledges that we cannot be certain that what we think of as good for us may not ultimately be bad for us, or that what we now think of as something terrible to be feared (death, for example) might not be an extraordinarily blissful awakening and a release from the toils and miseries of worldly life.
 When we accept this, we refrain from dividing things into the acceptable and the unacceptable; we learn to accept the changes of things in all their aspects with equanimity.
 In the Skeptical reading, the textual contradictions are also resolved by appealing to different perspectives from which different judgments appear to be true.
 Once one has learnt how to shift easily between the perspectives from which such different judgments can be made, then one can see how such apparently contradictory things can be true at the same time—and one no longer feels compelled to choose between them.

 When we nurture that deepest and most natural, most ancestral part of our pysches, through psycho-physical meditative practices, we at the same time nurture these non-cognitive modes of understanding, embodied wisdoms, that enable us to deal successfully with our circumstances.
-It is then that we are able to cope directly with what from the limited perspective of our socialized and ‘linguistic’ understanding seems to be too vague, too open, too paradoxical.
+It is then that we are able to cope directly with what from the limited perspective of our ‘socialized’ and ‘linguistic’ understanding seems to be too vague, too open, too paradoxical.

-This chapter, like the Anarchist chapters, deals with the way to nurture and cultivate one’s ‘life force’ (sheng, xing) so as to enable one to live skillfully and last out one’s natural years (qiong qi tian nian).
-There is a ‘life’ within one that is a source of longevity, an ancestral place from which the phenomena of one’s life continue to arise.
+This chapter, like the Anarchist Utopian chapters, deals with the way to nurture and cultivate one’s ‘life tendencies’ (sheng, xing) so as to enable one to live skillfully and last out one’s natural years (zhong qi tian nian).
+There is a ‘potency’ within oneself that is a source of longevity, an ancestral place from which the phenomena of one’s life continue to arise.
 This place is to be protected (bao), kept whole (quan), nurtured and cultivated (yang).
 The result is a sagely and skillful life.
 We must be careful how we understand this word, ‘skill.’
 Zhuangzi takes pains to point out that it is no mere technique.
 A technique is a procedure that may be mastered, but the skill of the sage goes beyond this.
 One might say that it has become an ‘art,’ a dao.
 With Zhuangzi’s conception, any physical activity, whether butchering a carcass, making wooden wheels, or carving beautiful ceremonial bell stands, becomes a dao when it is performed in a spiritual state of heightened awareness (‘attenuation’ xu).

 Zhuangzi sees both of these as dangerous.
 Neither can keep up with the complex transformations of things and so both will result in harm to our shen and xing.
 They lead to the desire of rulers to increase their personal profit, their pleasure, and their power, and to do so at the expense of others.
 The best thing is to steer clear of such situations.
 But there are times when one cannot do so: there is nothing one can do to avoid involvement in a social undertaking.
 There are also times—if one has a Ruist sensibility—when one will be moved to do what one can and must in order to improve the social situation.
 Zhuangzi makes up a story about Confucius’ most beloved and most virtuous follower, Yen Hui, who feels called to help ‘rectify’ the King of a state known for his selfishness and brutality.

 This chapter is populated with a collection of characters with bodily eccentricities: criminals with amputated feet, people born with ‘ugly’ deformities, hunchbacks with no lips.
-Perhaps some of these are moralistic advisors, like those of chapter 4, who were unsuccessful in bringing virtue and harmony to a corrupt state, and instead received the harsh punishment of their offended ruler?
+Perhaps some of these are moralistic advisors, like those of chapter 4, who were unsuccessful in bringing virtue and harmony to a corrupt state, and instead received the harsh punishment of their offended ruler.
 But it is also possible that some were born with these physical ‘deformities.’
 As the Commander of the Right says in chapter 3, “When tian (nature) gave me life, it saw to it that I would be one footed.”
 These then are people whose natural capacity (de) has been twisted somehow, redirected, so that it gives them a potency (de) that is beyond the normal human range.
 At any rate, this out of the ordinary appearance, this extraordinary physical form, is a sign of something deeper: a potency and a power (de) that connects them more closely to the ancestral source.
 These are the sages that Zhuangzi admires: those whose virtue (de) is beyond the ordinary, and whose signs of virtue indicate that they have gone beyond.

 In the second part of the chapter, Zhuangzi hints at the process by which we are to cultivate our genuine and natural humanity.
 These are meditative practices and psycho-physical disciplines—”yogas” perhaps—by which we learn how to nourish the ancestral root of life that is within us.
 We learn how to identify with that center which functions as an axis of stability around which the cycles of emotional turbulence flow.
 By maintaining ourselves as a shifting and responding center of gravity we are able to maintain an equanimity without giving up our feelings altogether.
 We enjoy riding the dragon without being thrown around by it.
 Ordinarily, we are buffeted around like flotsam in a storm, and yet, by holding fast to our ancestral nature, and by following the nature of the environment—by “matching nature with nature”—we free ourselves from the mercy of random circumstances.